 Tummy Tuck

 Find out more about abdominoplasty in Seattle, often called tummy tuck surgery.
-Request your personal consultation with Dr. Miles in her downtown office on Madison Avenue, or in southern Alaska.
+Request your personal consultation with Dr. Miles in her downtown office in the Cabrini Medical Tower, or in southern Alaska.
 She's ready to examine you, listen to your goals and advise you about all your choices.

 A Good Choice for Mommies and Others

 The best candidates for abdominoplasty are in good overall condition.
 Most have tried to shape up with diet and exercise and have realized over time that their torso is just not going to respond.
 Dr. Miles works with weight loss patients who need help resculpting muscles and skin to match their new slim bodies.
 She also works with many moms whose pregnancies have stretched their tummies to the point of no return.
-These patients often opt for what's popularly called a "mommy makeover," combining tummy tuck with breast enhancement.
+These patients often opt for what's popularly called a mommy makeover, combining tummy tuck with breast augmentation or another breast enhancement procedure.

 Dr. Miles advises her Seattle patients considering abdominoplasty to think through all aspects of the results they can expect.
 "You will have a scar," she notes, "there's no way to avoid it."
 She takes care to place incisions low where scars will be concealed beneath bathing suits and underwear, and they fade with time.
 And, she notes, "Most patients feel the trade is worthwhile."

 If you've decided to choose tummy tuck surgery to feel better about your shape, make another good choice when you select your surgeon.
-As a board certified plastic surgeon and a person who enjoys outdoor activities herself, Dr. Miles understands the importance of having a physique that reflects your commitment to a healthy lifestyle.
+As a board-certified plastic surgeon and a person who enjoys outdoor activities herself, Dr. Miles understands the importance of having a physique that reflects your commitment to a healthy lifestyle.
+For answers to common questions, visit Dr. Miles' Tummy Tuck FAQ page.

 After Abdominoplasty